 - ▶ Specify the population, or total number of records, on which the prediction should be based.
-Note: When scoring a model, this is automatically set to the total number of records in the data source or subset. - ▶ Specify a value for budget if you want the budget parameter to be included in the profit simulation, and a minimum value. - ▶ Specify the cost associated with each record.
-For example, this could be the print and mailing cost, per person, of promotional literature for a campaign.

-- ▶ Specify the expected revenue that a positive response would generate.
-For example, the retail cost of an item in a campaign. - ▶ Select the response you are interested in. - ► Click Run.
+Note: When scoring a model, this is automatically set to the total number of records in the data source or subset. - ▶ Specify the cost associated with each record.
+For example, this could be the print and mailing cost, per person, of promotional literature for a campaign. - ▶ Specify the expected revenue that a positive response would generate.
+For example, the retail cost of an item in a campaign. - ▶ Select the response you are interested in. - Click Run.

 The predicted results graph shows the best result for maximum profit, and identifies the percentage of records you would need to target to achieve this, based on propensity to respond as identified by the model.
 For more information, see the topic Evaluating the model in Chapter 2 on p.
-10.
+8.